BrailinsonDisla/CS50X/readme.md

 * Assignment Link: [CS50 F'20 - Mario](https://cs50.harvard.edu/x/2020/psets/1/mario/more/) | [CS50 S'21 - Mario](https://cs50.harvard.edu/x/2021/psets/1/mario/more/)
 * Files: [`mario.c`](Projects/3.%20Mario/mario.c) | [`marioe.c`](Projects/3.%20Mario/marioe.c)
 > **Description:** <br/> <br/>
-> This program prompts the user for a `height` and draws two adjecent pyramids of such, separated by spaces.
-The pyramids are modeled after those that appear in Nintendo’s Super Mario Brothers videogame, using hashes (#) to represent bricks.
+> This program prompts the user for a `height` and draws two adjacent pyramids of such, separated by spaces.
+The pyramids are modeled after those that appear in Nintendo’s Super Mario Brothers video game, using hashes (#) to represent bricks.
 There are two versions of the program, each of which uses a different approach: `mario.c` uses relational positioning and `marioe.c` uses euclidean transformation.
 <br/>

 ### **4. Credit**